Personal Injury Lawsuits

 Personal injury lawsuits can be brought under a variety of circumstances.
-Personal injury lawsuits can be filed for car accidents, work injury, drug injury, medical malpractice, nursing home abuse, slip and fall injury, exposure to toxic materials, dog bite injury, and in cases of wrongful death.
-If personal injury caused death, personal injury lawsuits can be filed by a decedent's beneficiaries or dependants in order to seek compensation for damages.
+You can file a lawsuit for car accidents, work injury, drug injury, medical malpractice, nursing home abuse, slip and fall injury, exposure to toxic materials, dog bite injury, and in cases of wrongful death.
+If personal injury caused death, the family can file the lawsuit in order to seek compensation for damages.

 In personal injury lawsuits, a victim seeks compensation for the injuries they have suffered.
-Compensation can include medical expenses, disability or deformity, loss of income and pain and suffering.
+Compensation can include medical expenses, disability or deformity, loss of income, and pain and suffering.
 In cases where the defendant acted maliciously or willfully, punitive damages may also be awarded.
-Punitive damages in personal injury lawsuits are intended to punish the responsible party and deter others from committing the same acts.
+Punitive damages in personal injury lawsuits seek to punish the responsible party and deter others from committing the same acts.

-Most personal injury lawsuits can be settled out of the court system through negotiations with an adjuster from the defendant's insurance company.
-If negotiations cannot be reached in this manner, a lawsuit can be filed in the appropriate civil court.
+We can settle most lawsuits out of the court system through negotiations with an adjuster from the defendant's insurance company.
+If negotiations cannot be reached in this manner, we will file a lawsuit in the appropriate civil court.
 Personal injury lawsuits are best handled by a qualified attorney who can protect and maximize a victim's interest.

-In personal injury lawsuits, two things must be proven by the victim.
-The first thing that must be established is that the defendant was, in fact, responsible for the injuries that were incurred by the victim.
-The extent of the damages also must be proven in personal injury lawsuits.
+In personal injury lawsuits, the victim must prove two things.
+The first thing we must establish is that the defendant was, in fact, responsible for the injuries the victim received.
+The extent of the damages also must be proven.